-- 1. To use this feature, JEN [see 1) JumperFree[TM] Mode (JEN) in 3.
-HARD-WARE SETUP] must be set to Jumper mode or [1-2]. - 2.
-In JumperFree mode, all dip switches (DSW-1-DSW-4) must be set to OFF. - 3.
-When JumperFree mode is enabled, use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup so you can set the CPU Frequency).
+- 1. To use this feature, JEN must be set to Jumper Mode: [1-2]; [See section 2]. - 2.
+Otherwise, if JumperFree mode is enabled, use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Ad-vanced Menu in BIOS Setup so you can set the CPU Frequency).